Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Yukawa mechanism

 where $\psi_L\in\Gamma(S_L)$ is a left-handed Weyl spinor, and $\lambda_L:=[\sigma,l_L]\in\Gamma(E_L)$, with $E_L$ the vector bundle with typical fibre $V_L$ as in~\eqref{eq:LL}.
 Analogous expressions hold, \emph{mutatis mutandis}, for the right-handed field $e_R$ and for the scalar $\varphi=[\sigma,\phi]$.

 Since $\tau$ is invariant under $SU(2)\times U(1)$, we can define the gauge-invariant map

 This construction yields a singlet representation for a spacetime scalar.

-There are, however, other possible invariant maps that achieve the same result, and it is not immediately clear how to choose among them.
+There are, however, other invariant maps that also produce a gauge-invariant scalar, and it is not immediately clear how to choose among them.
 For instance, let $H$ denote the centraliser of $G$—the subgroup of elements commuting with all $g\in G$.
 Then for any such map producing a scalar singlet, such as~\eqref{eq:T}, one can define a family

 with $h\in H$.
 For $G=SU(2)\times U(1)$, the centraliser is simply $\mathbb{C}$, acting as multiples of the identity.
 Thus, the ambiguity here amounts to an arbitrary complex factor, which in practice could be absorbed into the Yukawa couplings.
-For more complicated groups, however, such ambiguities may not be so easily removed.\footnote{For a single Higgs doublet with SM hypercharges, the residual $C^\times$ freedom in the centraliser can be absorbed by field rephasings and a Yukawa reparametrisation, hence is physically inessential.
-In multi-Higgs or extended-gauge settings, the centraliser may act non-trivially on distinct invariant maps, leaving physically inequivalent couplings.} The crude impression is that in the PFB-POV one manufactures invariants in a chosen basis while absorbing ambiguities into coupling constants.
+For more complicated groups, however, such ambiguities may not be so easily removed.
+The crude impression is that in the PFB-POV one manufactures invariants in a chosen basis while absorbing ambiguities into coupling constants.

-Eliminating such extraneous factors is a matter of conceptual housekeeping: the geometry-first perspective accomplishes this by treating the Yukawa couplings not as equivariant maps on the underlying representation spaces, but as natural operations between the relevant vector bundles, e.g. as given in Equation \eqref{sec:VB-POV} in Section \ref{eq:iso_can3}.